davidmasek/beacon/README-dev.md

 You should start with the main [README](README.md).

-TODO: for sending email it might be actually nice to calculate the date of "NEXT" send and keep that in DB
-- and on homepage we could have
-- "Last report send at XXX"
-- "Next report should be send at YYY"
-- "Server time is ZZZ"

 ## 🚧 Feature list:
 - 🟢 heartbeat listener
   - 🟢 HTTP server
   - 🟢 persistence
-  - 🟡 stable API
+  - 🟢 stable API
     - 🟢 needs finalization on "heartbeat"-only endpoints
-    - 🔴 stabilize response - use JSON
+    - 🟢 stabilize response - use JSON
     - 🟤 later: needs endpoints for HealthCheck
     - 🟢 go with `/services/<id>/action` structure
 - 🟢 web GUI